tommysarni/drone-simulation/README.md

 ```

 - Once it's cloned enter the repository folder with `cd mobile-internship-exercice/`
-- Install all required dependencies with `npm install`
+- Install all required dependencies with `npm install` or `yarn install`
-- Launch the packager by doing `npm start`
+- Launch the packager server by doing `npm start` or `yarn start`
 - Go to your phone and download the Expo Client from the App store or Google Play
-- Now if you scan the QR code that is shown in the terminal where you launched the packager the app should run on your device, and every time time you change your code this should be reflected in your device.
+- Now if you scan the QR code that is shown in the window that was opened when you launched the packager the app should run on your device, and every time time you change your code this should be reflected in your device.

 ## 2 - Exercise